huangziyan11111/mitofyX/README.md

       --port      - Port to listen to for manual annotation in browser using a cgi-server.
 Only set it if it really necessary (default: 8000)
 ```

-# List of changes
+## List of changes
   - It is now possible to use your own sequence database (built with formatdb) with mitofyX.
-Please see the new option `--rna_db` and `--gene_db`
+Please see the new option `--rna_db` and `--gene_db` since several genes were missed during annotation of some green algae mitochondrial genome.
   - You can now use a any output directory.
 See `--outdir`
   - The __blast__ and __tRNAscan-SE__ binaries provided with mitofy were removed, as they were not always compatible with the os.
 They should be installed before __mitofy__ now.
   - Link to the gene summary and rna summary file were added in each summary file
   - Manual annotation in browser does not require to set up a webserver with apache anymore.
 Instead a simple server using CGIHTTPServer is python is used know.
 To start the server, please run the script `start_server.py` in the main folder.
 You should use the same port you used when running __mitofyX__.
 By default the port is set to 8000
   - Manual annotations are saved in the "annotated/$project"

+## To do
+  - Remove all unused argument in mitofy
+  - Either Dump blast for tRNA search and use it only for other ncRNA search + maybe another tool Or make tRNAScan-SE and blast output more consistent